 - Robust governance structures with the Board setting headline risk appetites and cascading this down to the rest of the business, with relevant risk mitigation strategies implemented including robust controls and monitoring of key risk indicators. - A credit risk policy and procedure document setting out the framework for what constitutes credit risk for the Company.
 The policy and procedure document is regularly reviewed for pertinence and for changes in the credit risk environment.
-Compliance with Company policies and procedures is monitored, and exposures and breaches are reported to the relevant committee.
-All committees meet on a regular basis, with exception meetings held if necessary. - Ensuring counterparties are within risk appetite by dealing with companies that have a good credit rating or financial standing and active mitigation of credit risk by obtaining collateral or financial guarantees where necessary and thereafter ensuring appropriate monitoring. - From an investment perspective, credit risk captures the potential loss due to default or migration to a lower rating.
-An Investment Management Policy sets out the assessment and determination of what constitutes credit risk (as a subset of market risk).
-Compliance with the policy is monitored; exposures and any breaches are reported to the Investment Committee.
-The policy is reviewed regularly.
-Limits are set for financial investments; a minimum overall average credit rating must be maintained in addition to minimum rating requirements per asset.
+Compliance with Company policies and procedures is monitored, and exposures and breaches are reported to the relevant Committee.
+All Committees meet on a regular basis, with exception meetings held if necessary. - Ensuring counterparties are within risk appetite by dealing with companies that have a good credit rating or financial standing and active mitigation of credit risk by obtaining collateral or financial guarantees where necessary and thereafter ensuring appropriate monitoring.